Pete Cosey: Early career

-Prior to joining the Miles Davis band in 1973, Cosey was a busy session guitarist with Chess Records, playing on records by Etta James, Fontella Bass ("Rescue Me"), Rotary Connection, Howlin' Wolf (The Howlin' Wolf Album) and Muddy Waters (Electric Mud, After the Rain).
+Prior to joining the Miles Davis band in 1973, Cosey was a busy session guitarist with Chess Records, playing on records by Jerry Butler, John Klemmer, Fontella Bass ("Rescue Me"), Rotary Connection, Howlin' Wolf (The Howlin' Wolf Album), Muddy Waters (Electric Mud, After the Rain) and Little Milton.

 Cosey was also an early member of Chicago's Association for the Advancement of Creative Musicians (AACM).
 He was an early member of the Pharaohs, and a group with drummer Maurice White and bassist Louis Satterfield that eventually evolved into Earth, Wind & Fire.
 Some of his pre-Miles jazz playing is available on albums by Phil Cohran's Artistic Heritage Ensemble.

 After joining Davis, Cosey performed on the albums Get Up with It, Dark Magus, Agharta and Pangaea.
 By 1975, Cosey had developed a remarkably advanced guitar approach—involving numerous alternative tunings, guitars restrung in unusual patterns and a post-Hendrix palette of distortion, wah-wah and guitar synth effects—that has influenced many adventurous guitarists, including Henry Kaiser and Vernon Reid.

 Following the 1975 break-up of the Miles Davis band, Cosey largely disappeared from public view.
 After performing on the title track of Herbie Hancock's Future Shock (1983), he did not appear on record again until Akira Sakata's Fisherman's.com (with Sakata, Bill Laswell and Hamid Drake) in 2000.
 Throughout the '80s, he was involved in a number of Chicago- and New York-based groups with various musicians, but no recordings have been released.
 In 1987, he replaced Bill Frisell in the trio Power Tools with bassist Melvin Gibbs and drummer Ronald Shannon Jackson (a live recording is available through RSJ's website).